berkmancenter/netclerk/laapi.md

 Send POST requests to /requests to let us know that you have tested the availability of a URL from a country and logged some info about the response.
 Anything you can do to help us will help others know more about what is available online around the world.

 Before submitting request data to us, you will have to sign into NetClerk and request an API key.
-If you cannot sign into NetClerk, please email help@netclerk.thenetnomitor.org.
+If you cannot sign into NetClerk, please email info@thenetnomitor.org.

 POSTs to /requests should have the Content-Type multipart/form-data if you are able to send page_complete or page_warc.
 If not, the POST request should have the Content-Type application/vnd.api+json.

+As per JSON API 1.0, the type attribute is required and must be the string 'requests'.

-The following attributes are required when submitting a successful test of a web page:
+The following extra attributes are also required when submitting a successful test of a web page:

 * url
 * request_ip